SAP-samples/btp-service-metadata/metadata-exploration/README.md

 }
 ```

 While these are individually useful, they are even more useful to explore together.
-With the `jq` "slurp" feature, all of the JSON files can be read in together and placed into an enclosing array.
+With the `jq` [slurp](https://stedolan.github.io/jq/manual/#Invokingjq) feature, all of the JSON files can be read in together and placed into an enclosing array.
 Then filters can be applied as appropriate.

 ### Applications with a free subscription plan